Webbie

-Webster Gradney Jr. (born September 6, 1985) also known by his stage name Webbie, is an American rapper.
+Webster Gradney Jr. (born September 6, 1985), known professionally as Webbie, is an American rapper.
 Gradney began his rap career in the early 2000s, first appearing on Lil Boosie's albums before releasing his debut album with him, Ghetto Stories.

 He has been signed to the independent Trill Entertainment label since 2003.
 In 2005 he came into the hip hop scene with "Gimme That" featuring Bun B. His songs "Bad Bitch" and "Swerve" were featured on Gangsta Musik, his 2003 group album with Lil Boosie, and in the 2005 movie Hustle & Flow.
 Webbie's second album, Savage Life 2, was released in early 2008 with the hit single "Independent" featuring Lil Boosie and Lil Phat.

 Early life

-Webbie was born on September 6, 1985, in Baton Rouge, Louisiana, USA.
-His mother died when he was nine years old, and his parental care was split between his father and grandmother.
+Webbie was born on September 6, 1985, in Baton Rouge, Louisiana.
+His mother, Joycelyn Beauchamp, died when he was nine years old, and his parental care was split between his father, Webster Gradney Sr and his grandmother.
+He spent his childhood living in Glen Oaks, Baton Rouge.